NucleusEngineering/serverless/.journey/00-run.neos.md

 </walkthrough-editor-spotlight>
 too, with out the need to use the CLI.

-Take a moment and familiarize yourself with the wizard, deploy another revision of your service, or explore the previously deployed one.
+Take a moment and familiarize yourself with the wizard and explore the previously deployed revision.
+Use the Cloud Code wizard to deploy a new revision of the server and **set the allocated memory to 256m**.

 ## Scaling you app